Skip to main content

 What kinds of alerting does MT sensors support?

-MT sensors support email, SMS, and Webhook alerts out of the box, no Twilio or similar integrations needed.
-It will also support push updates from the Meraki app.
+MT sensors support email, SMS, and Webhook alerts out of the box, without any need for Twilio (or similar integrations).
+MT sensors also support push updates from the Meraki app.
 Please refer to the Sensor Alert Profiles article in order to set up alerting.

 Do MT sensors support APIs?